larsiusprime/HxLightMask/README.md

 You can place `Visor`s in the scene that represent visible areas, and you can build a mask of everything that is not visible from any of your specified visors.
 The preview gif at the very top of this page is an example of using a `ShadowMask` and `FancyLightMask` together to create a flashlight effect -- a `Visor` and a `Light` are placed in the same location and move together, and the shadow mask is used to occlude everything but the desired light cone.
+For convenience and efficiency, you can accomplish this simply by attaching a `Visor` directly to a `Light` and feeding it into `FancyLightMask`.

 # FastLightMask